What are the cooking options so you can eat good food on the road? Read this info sheet to find out. Then complete our Eating Checklist.

 - Takes up space in your van

-If a more robust build appeals to you, check out the design of the Levity Lifestyle and take all the comforts of home on your next adventure.
+If a more robust build appeals to you, check out the design of the Levity Legend and take all the comforts of home on your next adventure.

 Convenient and homey.
 No setup time and easy cleanup.

 For extensive travel, we recommend an indoor kitchen